coder/docs/environments/autostart.md

 ---
 title: "Autostart"
-description: Learn how to start your environments automatically at a predetermined time.
+description: Learn how to configure automated environment rebuilds.
 ---

 Autostart allows you to set environments to turn on automatically at a